mitric-lab/NEB/README.md

 # NEB
-Optimize a reaction path on the ground state using Gaussian 09/16 or Q-Chem.
+Optimize a reaction path using the nudged elastic band algorithm.
+An electronic structure method implemented in Gaussian 09/16 or Q-Chem is used to drive the calculation.

+Nudged elastic band (NEB) method for finding minimum energy paths (MEP) and saddle points.
+Implementation based on
+     "Improved tangent estimate in the nudged elastic band method for finding minimum energy paths and saddle points" by Henkelman, G.; Jonsson, H. J.Chem.Phys.
+113, 9978 (2000)"

  The NEB calculations are parallelized over the images.
 The number of images that are processed at the same time are specified by the option `parallel_images`.